 APIDRA is a sterile, aqueous, clear, and colorless solution.
 Each milliliter of APIDRA contains 100 units (3.49 mg) insulin glulisine, 3.15 mg metacresol, 6 mg tromethamine, 5 mg sodium chloride, 0.01 mg polysorbate 20, and water for injection.
 APIDRA has a pH of approximately 7.3.
 The pH is adjusted by addition of aqueous solutions of hydrochloric acid and/or sodium hydroxide.

 What are the possible side effects of insulin glulisine (Apidra, Apidra OptiClik Cartridge, Apidra SoloStar Pen)?

 Get emergency medical help if you have any of these signs of insulin allergy: itching skin rash over the entire body, wheezing, trouble breathing, fast heart rate, sweating, or feeling like you might pass out.

 Hypoglycemia, or low blood sugar, is the most common side effect of insulin glulisine.
 Symptoms of low blood sugar may include headache, nausea, hunger, confusion, drowsiness, weakness, dizziness, blurred vision, fast heartbeat, sweating, tremor, trouble concentrating, confusion, or seizure (convulsions).
 Watch...

 What are the precautions when taking insulin glulisine [rdna origin] inj (Apidra)?

 Before using insulin glulisine, tell your doctor or pharmacist if you are allergic to it; or to other insulins; or if you have any other allergies.
-This product may contain inactive ingredients (such as cresol), which can cause allergic reactions or other problems.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Do not use this medication when you have low blood sugar (hypoglycemia).